Pascalduc/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Kickstarter Data Analysis - UofT Module 1
+Performing Analysis of Kickstarter Data to uncover Trends